Clinton Jones (American football): NFL career

-Jones was drafted by the Minnesota Vikings in the 1967 NFL Draft.
+Jones was drafted by the Minnesota Vikings in the 1967 NFL/AFL draft.
 The pick used to draft Jones was one received by the Vikings from the New York Giants in exchange for the quarterback Fran Tarkenton.

 Jones spent six seasons, 1967 to 1972, with Minnesota before moving on to the San Diego Chargers for one last season in 1973.

-Clint Jones is a member of The Pigskin Club Of Washington, D.C. and National Intercollegiate All-American Football Players Honor Roll.
+Clint Jones is a member of The Pigskin Club Of Washington, D.C., and National Intercollegiate All-American Football Players Honor Roll.

-On January 9, 2015 Jones was named to the College Football Hall Of Fame.
+On January 9, 2015, Jones was named to the College Football Hall Of Fame.